 The combination of ToR and leaf-spine has solved some problems that existed in traditional three-tier (access-aggregation-core) topology, such as the “traffic jam” in top-tier switch.
 In a three-tier network topology, the data traffic will all take a single “best path” that is chosen from a set of alternative paths, until the point that it gets congested then packets are dropped.

 In leaf-spine topology, to prevent any one uplink path from being chosen, the path is randomly chosen so that the traffic load is evenly distributed between the top-tier switches.
-If one of the top-tier switches were to fail, it only slightly degrades performance through the data center.
+If one of the top-tier switches were to fail, it only slightly degrades performance in data centers.

 Since ToR is the most popular design of data center architecture, ToR switches naturally become popular as well.
 Here are some high performance ToR switches of different switch-to-server data rates, ranging from 1G to 100G.

-All these ToR switches support L2/L3 features, IPv4/IPv6 dual stack, data center bridging and FCoE.
-ToR switches are often required to be multiport and the low-latency since they have to deal with different layers’ traffic.
+All these FS ToR switches support L2/L3 features, IPv4/IPv6 dual stack, data center bridging and FCoE.
+ToR switches are often required to be multiport and have low-latency since they have to deal with traffic in different layers.

-In present, the 1G and 10G data rates still contribute to the largest portion of all switch-to-server connections, 40G and 100G ToR switches that can support multiple data rates are still not many.
-The 40G example and the 100G example I listed above are one the few multiport high speed ToR switches that are with low latency and high performance.
+At present, 1G and 10G data rates still contribute to the largest portion of all switch-to-server connections.
+40G and 100G ToR switches that can support multiple data rates are still not many.
+The 40G example and the 100G example listed above are one of the few multiport high speed ToR switches with low latency and high performance.